WHAT IS TERM INSURANCE?

 Term insurance is a type of life insurance that provides coverage for a specific period of time or years, i.e., a term.
 This type of life insurance provides a financial benefit to the nominee in case of the unfortunate demise of the insured during the policy term.
-Term Insurance policies provide high life cover at lower premiums.
+A term insurance policy provide high life cover@ at lower premiums.
 For e.g.: Premium for ₹ 1 Crore Term Insurance cover could be as low as ₹ 485* p.m.
 These fixed premiums can be paid at once or at regular intervals for the entire policy term or for a limited period.
 Premium amount varies basis the type of the premium payment method opted by the buyer.

 REASONS TO BUY TERM INSURANCE ONLINE